Exploring Route 66 – Gallup, NM

 The next day, we headed out to do some sightseeing using the app “Visit Gallup” on our phones.
 Lot to see!
 We drove out to Red Rock Park, a 640-acre park featuring red sandstone cliffs formed 205 million years ago.

-Every inch of the walls were covered with photos, movie posters and display cases filled with memorabilia.
+Every inch of the walls were covered with photos, movie posters and multiple display cases were filled with memorabilia.

 For lunch we made our way to the Silver Screen dining room.

-I had the W. C. Fields Burger ($14.95, a half pound Angus Burger New Mexican Green Chile cheeseburger) served with fries and Rob had the Barbacoa Brisket Sandwich ($14.95 sliced house smoked Brisket, Asadero Cheese, Chile Piquin, Onion Rings on a Hoagie Roll).
-Both were very good.
-Think it is more of the history of the place that is the attraction, not necessarily the food.
+I had the W. C. Fields Burger ($14.95, a half pound Angus beef, New Mexican Green Chile and cheese) served with fries, and Rob had the Barbacoa Brisket Sandwich ($14.95 sliced house smoked Brisket, Asadero Cheese, Chile Piquin, a large onion ring in the sandwich on a Hoagie Roll) with fries.
+Both were good and enjoyable, but probably not as good as other historic hotels we have visited, such as the La Posada in Winslow, AZ.
+I think it is more the history of the place here that is the attraction, not necessarily the food.

 Leaving the hotel, we drove to People’s Park to see the sculptures, Muffler Man, and other attractions.
 Lots of murals everywhere throughout this very cute town.

-Thinking that there would be a lot of the old style neon lights, the night before we left, we drove back into town.
-Except for El Rancho, there wasn’t much to see so that was a little disappointing.
-When we were in Shamrock, the woman at the Visitor Center had told us that neon was pretty expensive to use these days and they didn’t last very long so maybe that’s why.
+Thinking that there would be a lot of the old style neon lights all over town, the night before we left, we took a ride after dark.
+Except for the El Rancho, there wasn’t much to see so that was a little disappointing.
+When we were in Shamrock, the woman at the Visitor Center had told us that neon was pretty expensive to use these days and they didn’t last very long, so maybe that’s why.
+Then again, these days LED’s can be used to simulate neon at much lower cost and maintenance.

 It was fun exploring this historic town that we had passed through so many times.
 Our next stop was another favorite of ours!
 Stay tuned….